 BSP 351.
 Business Analytics.
 This course provides an introduction to the field of business analytics, including the use of data, statistical and quantitative analysis, exploratory and predictive models, and fact-based management to drive decisions and actions.
 Business analytics is highly applicable in operations, marketing, finance, and strategic planning among other functions.
 Students actively participate in the delivery of this course through cases and project presentations.
-Prerequisites: One course in statistics (MAT 217, MAT 327 or ECO 257), and admission to Business Scholars Program.
+Prerequisites: One course in statistics (MAT 217, MAT 327 or ECO 257).

 BSP 357.
 Project-Based Internship.
 A project-based internship to be carried out through work in a for-profit, not-for-profit or governmental organization.
 Prior to the internship students will prepare by carrying out research on the organization and/or their specific project.
 They will also develop objectives for what they want to learn about themselves and their career path through the internship.
-During the internship Scholars will be advised by Business Scholars Program faculty and supervised by on-site supervisors.
-The internship and its outcomes will be presented via a public poster session.
+During the internship, Scholars will be advised by Business Scholars Program faculty and supervised by on-site supervisors.
+The internship and its outcomes will be presented via a public poster session or recorded presentation.
+Prerequisite: 3.0 GPA or higher career GPA at the end of the fall term of a Business Scholar's junior year.